Home Companies ZG

 Zillow Group, Inc. (ZG) — Structural Peer Analysis

-Zillow Group, Inc. ranks below the peer group median, with a split structural profile: strong growth, but weak valuation and stability.
+Zillow Group, Inc. ranks slightly below the peer group median, with a split structural profile: strong growth and profitability, but very weak valuation and stability.
 The market setup has weakened, with clear trend damage and relative performance under pressure.

 Dimension Profile